Spotlight

 Usage

-Spotlight component can be used as a search or as a command center of your application.
+The Spotlight component can be used as a search or as a command center for your application.

-It is used as a search on mantine.dev website, you can trigger it with Ctrl + K shortcut.
+It is used as a search on the mantine.dev website; you can trigger it with the Ctrl + K shortcut.

-Spotlight is based on Modal component and supports most of its props.
+Spotlight is based on the Modal component and supports most of its props.

 Actions